 For attitude control the Space Station uses three rate gyros measuring body rates and three (roll, pitch, and yaw) LVLH attitude measurements, Eq.
 4b.
 The model also uses four accelerometers, two on the left boom and two on the right boom that will be used for analyzing sensitivity to disturbances.
-The input file "SpaceStation.Inp" also includes selected sets of modal data already prepared for the Space Station.
-The modal data set consists of 34 modes selected from all directions and its title is "Space Station with RCS and a Double-Gimbal CMG Array, 34 Modes".
+The input file "SpaceStation.Inp" also includes selected sets of modal data already prepared for the Space Station with RCS and a Double-Gimbal CMG Array, 34 Modes".
 The set consist of mode shapes at the 8 RCS jets, the location of the CMG cluster, the locations of the 3 external disturbances, the gyros, accelerometers, and at the disturbance point where we shall apply the bias torque.
 External disturbances are also applied at the crew habitat module for analyzing sensitivity to structural excitations between the habitat module and the boom accelerometers.
 In the following section we shall describe the modes selection process.